lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/vgg.md

 quais são precisamente os argumentos necessários para chamar a função `vgg_block`.
 A parte totalmente conectada da rede VGG é idêntica à coberta no AlexNet.

-The original VGG network had 5 convolutional blocks, among which the first two have one convolutional layer each and the latter three contain two convolutional layers each.
-The first block has 64 output channels and each subsequent block doubles the number of output channels, until that number reaches 512.
-Since this network uses 8 convolutional layers and 3 fully-connected layers, it is often called VGG-11.

 A rede VGG original tinha 5 blocos convolucionais, entre os quais os dois primeiros têm uma camada convolucional cada